 Per-GameObject AO offline baking can even give further detailed occlusion by baking from a higher detailed mesh to lower a detailed mesh, in a similar way to how normal map baking works.

 Note: Per-GameObject AO doesn’t interact with other dynamic GameObjects.
 For example, a dynamic GameObject (such as character entering the tram) receives Light Probe data from the Scene and doesn’t necessarily match the occlusion of the tram interior.

 Most dynamic GameObjects don’t need their own reflection.
 However, for GameObjects that involve concave interiors, attaching a Reflection Probe to the GameObject and allowing it to run in real time can help reduce false reflection hits coming from the environment Reflection Probe.

 If you can make certain assumptions for a GameObject, there are tricks that you can use to improve visual quality.
 In the sample shown below, the tram should always be on the rails.
 So to help its ground light occlusion in shaded areas, we can use a “Particle/Multiply” transparent material plane:

 A similar trick is to place a blob shadow projector under a character instead of the character casting real shadows.

-See in Glossary, if you can find a trick that works, and it’s cheap on performance, it’s usually a viable solution.
+In real-time rendering, if you can find a trick that works, and it’s cheap on performance, it’s usually a viable solution.
 There are certainly more tips and tricks that improve visual rendering.
 The above list should give you confidence in thinking of solutions for different kinds of visual requirements.